 Cali Prince – Space Residency

-Cali Prince will generate material for a performance and visual installation work with Western Sydney artists in Blacktown.
+Cali Prince will generate material for a performance and visual installation work in collaboration with Wendy McDougall and Western Sydney artists in Blacktown

 Naomi Lee McCarthy and Shirley Daborn – Pat Parker Residency